skogsgren/skogsgren.github.io/_posts/2020-11-07-ethicalcleanliness.md

 [^1]: In lack of a better word.

-[^2]: While it is officially outlawed segregation is, unfortunately, still very much present in the form of targeted laws & other systemic racist policies.
+[^2]: While it is officially outlawed segregation is, unfortunately, still very much present in the form of targeted laws & other systemically racist policies, like the rent zoning legislation put in to action after the introduction of the civil rights act of 1964.